rockssk/azure-docs/articles/azure-databricks/vnet-injection.md

 # Deploy Azure Databricks in your virtual network

 The default deployment of Azure Databricks is a fully managed service on Azure: all data plane resources, including a virtual network (VNet), are deployed to a locked resource group.
-If you require network customization, however, you can deploy Azure Databricks resources in your own virtual network (also called VNet injection), when enables you to:
+If you require network customization, however, you can deploy Azure Databricks resources in your own virtual network (also called VNet injection), which enables you to:

 * Connect Azure Databricks to other Azure services (such as Azure Storage) in a more secure manner using service endpoints.
 * Connect to on-premises data sources for use with Azure Databricks, taking advantage of user-defined routes.